Deejpotter/technical-ai/codeupdates.md

 - All build and type checks pass.
 All authentication and user management endpoints work as expected.
 - Some BoxCalculations.test.ts tests still fail (business logic, not related to Clerk migration).
 - Updated README.md and codingconventions.md to document Clerk backend usage and conventions.

+## (completed) - June 12, 2025 (Logging Middleware & TypeScript Fix)

+- Fixed TypeScript error for custom Express.Request property _requestTime by extending the type in app.ts.
+- Logging middleware now works and build passes.
+- All API requests, errors, and 404s are logged with timestamps and details.
+- yarn test: BoxCalculations.test.ts still has 7 failing tests (business logic, not logging or build related).

+## (in progress) - June 12, 2025 (BoxCalculations Logic)

+- Investigating and debugging failing tests in BoxCalculations.test.ts.
+These are not related to logging or authentication.

 ---